molmod/yaff/doc/howto.rst

 3. The generate method.

-4. If the generate method is slow, we may need a checkpoint file for the ForceField class.
+4. [LOW PRIORITY] If the generate method is slow, we may need a checkpoint file for the ForceField class.

 Running an FF simulation